Snapchat/KeyDB-docs/docs/commands.md

 puts r.eval(RandomPushScript,[:mylist],[10,rand(2**32)])
 ```

-Every time this script executed the resulting list will have exactly the
+Every time this script is executed the resulting list will have exactly the
 following elements:

 ```